 A pediatric physical exam follows a standard approach with adaptations to cater to different age groups.
 Key elements include:

-4. Developmental and Behavioral Screening
+4. Developmental and Behavioural Screening

 5. Pain Assessment in Pediatric Patients